ThomasvanBommel/gitlab-scraper/README.md

 # gitlab-scraper

 "Scrapes" data from gitlab, like private and public repositories, profiles, commits, etc...
-It will do this once per hour by default, store the values, and add that information to express's `req.gitlab-data` object.
+It will do this once per hour by default, store the values, and add that information to express's `req.gitlab_data` object.

 This is a JavaScript module, created for use with NodeJS and the [express](https://github.com/expressjs/express) module.